mah115/WEEDOX40_firmware_1.1.2/README.md

 ## Summary:
 Originally copied from fork Legodev/WEEDOX40firmware, made a copy because that original repo is private and could disappear if Weedo pulls the plug.
 This is the repository that contains the community version firmware for the WEEDO X40 3D Printer.
 This firmware cannot be updated with the TF card.

-- Binary file is in **WEEDOX40_firmware\.pio\build\stm32_vet6\firmware.bin**
-- **To go back to the official firmware, load X40firmware_factory.bin**

-The framework of the firmware is based on the Marlin 2.0.x version.

-Major differences from the official firmware:
-- Fixed issue where turning on fan P0 also turn on fan P1
-- Improved hotend temp overshoot by increasing PID_FUNCTIONAL_RANGE from 10 to 30, implementing anti-windup, and assisting the initial solution with a pre-calculated bias.
-You will also need change the PID gains in EEPROM after flashing, run gcode:
+- You will also need update the PID gains in EEPROM after flashing, run gcode:

 ```
 M301 E0 P9 I0.34 D30